 This also includes commercial aircraft (under the Air Carrier Access Act), so if you’re hoping to fly with your ESA, you should contact the airline well in advance of your travel date.
 If they do not accept ESAs on board, your ESA may still be able to travel with you as an ordinary pet, subject to the airline’s pet fees and policies.

-The Fair Housing Act grants services animals and emotional support animals special housing privileges.
+The Fair Housing Act grants service animals and emotional support animals special housing privileges.
 Landlords must make reasonable accommodations to allow ESAs to live in any residence, even if a building has a no-pet policy.
 Emotional support animals are also exempt from weight, size, breed restrictions, pet fees, and deposits.
 That said, if your assistance animal causes any damage to your home, you may be held responsible for paying for those damages.

 The Fair Housing Act protects people with disabilities from facing discrimination when obtaining housing.
 Under this law, a landlord must provide reasonable accommodation to individuals with disabilities to have the same opportunity to live elsewhere.
 To grant people with mental disabilities this equal opportunity, landlords must grant housing rights to ESAs or service animals and their handlers.